2025 Liechtenstein general election: Main parties

-On 19 February 2024, Daniel Risch declared his intention to not run for re-election.
+On 19 February 2024, Daniel Risch declared his intention to not seek re-election.
 The VU nominated Brigitte Haas for prime minister, being the second woman nominated for the position, behind Sabine Monauni in 2021.
 The party also nominated Hubert Büchel and Emanuel Schädler as government candidates.
 Haas stated that she was "available" for multiple terms if elected.
+The VU's programme included things such as reducing healthcare costs, economic growth, environmental protection, and expanding infrastructure.

-On 13 August 2024, the Progressive Citizens' Party nominated former President of the Landtag and foreign minister, Ernst Walch for prime minister.
-The party also nominated incumbent deputy prime minister Sabine Monauni and then party president Daniel Oehry as government candidates.
+On 13 August 2024, the FBP nominated former President of the Landtag and foreign minister Ernst Walch for prime minister.
+The party also nominated incumbent deputy prime minister Sabine Monauni and then-party president Daniel Oehry as government candidates.
 At 68 years old, Walch is the oldest candidate in Liechtenstein's history.
-He declared his intention to only serve one term as prime minister should he have been elected.
-In an interview with 1 FL TV, incumbent President of the Landtag, Albert Frick, belonging to the FBP, announced that he would not be running for re-election.
+Walch's nomination, alongside Alexander Batliner becoming party president the same month, was described by the newspaper Liechtensteiner Vaterland as the "conservative wing taking over again".
+Walch declared his intention to only serve one term as prime minister should he have been elected.
+In an interview with 1FLTV, incumbent President of the Landtag, Albert Frick, belonging to the FBP, also announced that he would not be running for re-election.
+The FBP's programme included things such as reducing deficit spending, a social market economy, reducing healthcare costs, greater school autonomy, and long-term financial security for the Old-age and survivors insurance in Liechtenstein.

 According to an October 2024 survey, only 48% of respondents wanted a government that included Walch, being the lowest of any candidate.

-On 29 January 2025, the newspaper Die Zeit published an article regarding Walch.
-In the article, it criticized his activities as a trustee and his actions as foreign minister, highlighting his involvement in numerous scandals from that time, stating that "Liechtenstein's dark past will catch up with it".
+On 29 January 2025, the German newspaper Die Zeit published an article regarding Walch; in the article, it criticized his activities as a trustee and his actions as foreign minister, highlighting his involvement in numerous scandals from that time, stating that "Liechtenstein's dark past will catch up with it".

-In February 2024, the newspaper Liechtensteiner Vaterland conducted a survey which suggested that only 25% of respondents would support another coalition government between the Patriotic Union and Progressive Citizens' Party.
-However, the FBP declared that it was open to the formation of a coalition should it have won the election.
-Brigitte Hass also stated that she was open to a formation of a coalition with the FBP, but was sceptical of other parties.
+In February 2024, the Vaterland conducted a survey which suggested that only 25% of respondents would support another coalition government between the VU and FBP.
+The FBP declared that it was open to the formation of a coalition should it have won the election; Haas also stated that she was open to a formation of a coalition with the FBP, but was sceptical of other parties.